 With so much good information now available online, dental education has really come a long way in recent years.
 In fact, over 80% of the Canadian population now visit their dentists annually for a regular check-up.
 Way to go Canada!

-If you haven’t visited your dentist in a while, or if this is one of your child’s first dental visits, this page will help.
+If you haven’t visited your dentist in a while and need help finding a dentist, or if this is one of your child’s first dental visits, this page will help.
 Prevention is your best defense against oral health issues.
 Below, we outline what you can typically expect when you come in for a dental exam at our Fergus clinic, Toronto clinic, or Cambridge dental clinic.

 As you walk into one of our Ontario dental clinics our friendly receptionists will greet you.
 Our receptionists help verify your appointments and get you to your dental specialists.
 They will also make sure everything runs smoothly, including handling the billing and scheduling any necessary future follow-up appointments.
 Please bring all your insurance information so that we can bill your insurance directly and minimize or eliminate any out-of-pocket fees based on your coverage eligibility.